anthay/ELIZA/scripts/scripts.md

 - [script-02-000311051-1965-03-06-TAPE-102.txt](https://github.com/anthay/ELIZA/blob/master/scripts/script-02-000311051-1965-03-06-TAPE-102.txt) is
 a verbatim transcription (with added whitespace) of the script preceeding the ELIZA source code in that listing.
 It won't run as-is because the line (DON'T YOU KNOW) is out-of-place.
-If you remove this line (or move it into the PERHAPS rule where it was probably meant to be) the script is valid.
+If you remove this line, or move it into the PERHAPS rule where it was probably meant to be, the script is valid.
 It has 33 keywords and is, perhaps unsurprisingly, very similar to the script-02-000311051-1965-03-06-TAPE-100.txt mentioned above.

+I hope that some day more scripts and conversations may be found in the archives of the people who used ELIZA.

 ## Contemporaneous scripts incompatible with 1966 CACM ELIZA